Skip to content

 There is a third limit that applies specifically to Werkstudent social security status, separate from both the 20-hour weekly rule and the 140-day visa rule.

 You cannot work more than 20 hours per week for more than 26 weeks in any 12-month period.
 This cap protects your right to the Werkstudentenprivileg.
-Semester breaks count toward this 26-week total.
+Only weeks in which you actually exceed 20 hours count toward the 26-week total.

 If you hold more than one job simultaneously, all your hours are added together for both the 20-hour and 140-day assessments.